DataMedSci/pymchelper/docs/sparse_converter.rst

 Sparse matrix data
 ==================

-Sparse matrix format can greatly reduce size on disk in case when most of the matrix is occupied with zeros.
+Sparse matrix format can greatly reduce size on disk in case most of the matrix is occupied with zeros.
-This detector writes for every input detector a file with :bash:`.npz` extension which contains:
+For every input detector a single file with :bash:`.npz` extension is written.
+It contains:

 * shape of detector data: tuple of 3 numbers holding nx, ny and nz
-* tuple of 3 numpy arrays with X,Y and Z coordinates, pointing to non-zero data cells
+* tuple of 3 numpy arrays with X, Y and Z coordinates, pointing to non-zero data cells
 * plain, 1D numpy array with non-zero data values

-Such format is similar to so called COO-rdinate format for 2D sparse matrices.
+Such format is similar to a so-called COO-rdinate format for 2D sparse matrices.
 Here it is used for any kind of data, with dimensionality between 0 and 3.

 Output file is saved in uncompressed NPZ numpy data format, for details see https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html